-Not only are mosquitoes a nuisance, but also their bite transmits diseases to humans and animals.
-Although commercial mosquito repellants are readily available, most contain a chemical known as DEET that may have toxic side effects.
-Instead of relying on chemicals to repel mosquitoes use common household items to get rid of the annoying insects.
+Although commercial mosquito repellents are readily available, many contain a chemical known as DEET that may have toxic side effects.
+Instead of relying on chemicals to repel mosquitoes, use common household items to get rid of the annoying insects.

 Fabric Softener Sheets